Fact check: The deepfakes in the disinformation war between Russia and Ukraine | DW | 18.03.2022

 When the deepfake video was flagged as a fake it was quickly removed from social media platforms including Facebook, Twitter and YouTube (an exception appears to be made for posts that explicitly state it is a deepfake to raise awareness).

-In the video, we see the lip movements of Zelenskyy but when looking closely, the head is in a static position throughout the 1-minute clip and his jawline is not defined.
+In the video, Zelenskyy's lips appear to be moving, but when looking closely, the head is in a static position throughout the 1-minute clip and his jawline is not defined.
 Ukrainian viewers also pointed out that Zelenskyy's accent was off and that his voice did not appear authentic.

 Zelenskyy addressed the deepfake on his official social accounts with a video statement.